TheDockingSpace/InfinitU/README.md

 >
 > -- <cite>René Descartes</cite>

 What if in the 17th century we had current technology instead of pen and paper?
-This project is a exploration of ideas using programming without starting from replicating other implementations or theories (I am not a mathematician).
+This project is an exploration of ideas using programming without starting from replicating other implementations or theories (I am not a mathematician).

-The idea is to create a data structures independent of the usual collection framework concepts, which usually establish what lists or maps are, but leave out concepts like dimensions out or implicit.
+The idea is to create a data structures independent of the collection framework concepts, which usually establish what lists or maps are, but leave out concepts like dimensions.

 There are some implementations around for infinite collections, but although it will also be supported here, the focus is on being able of representing an unknown amount of objects in any position expected to be valid by definition in a certain dimension type.